Sensory processing disorder: Epidemiology

-Society
+Society and culture

 The American Occupational Therapy Association (AOTA) and British Royal College of Occupational Therapy (RCOT) support the use of a variety of methods of sensory integration for those with sensory integration and processing difficulties.
-Both organization recognise the need for further research about Ayres' Sensory Integration and related approaches.
+Both organizations recognise the need for further research about Ayres' Sensory Integration and related approaches.
 In the USA this important to increase insurance coverage for related therapies.
 AOTA and RCOT have made efforts to educate the public about sensory Integration and related approaches.
 AOTA's practice guidelines and RCOT's informed view "Sensory Integration and sensory-based interventions" currently support the use of sensory integration therapy and interprofessional education and collaboration in order to optimize treatment for those with sensory integration and processing difficulties.
 The AOTA provides several resources pertaining to sensory integration therapy, some of which includes a fact sheet, new research, and continuing education opportunities.

 Controversy

 There are concerns regarding the validity of the diagnosis.
 SPD is not included in the DSM-5 or ICD-10, the most widely used diagnostic sources in healthcare.
 The American Academy of Pediatrics (AAP) in 2012 stated that there is no universally accepted framework for diagnosis and recommends caution against using any "sensory" type therapies unless as a part of a comprehensive treatment plan.
 The AAP has plans to review its policy, though those efforts are still in the early stages.

-A 2015 review of research on Sensory Integration Therapy (SIT) concluded that SIT is "ineffective and that its theoretical underpinnings and assessment practices are unvalidated", that SIT techniques exist "outside the bounds of established evidence-based practice", and that SIT is "quite possibly a misuse of limited resources".

 Some sources point that sensory issues are an important concern, but not a diagnosis in themselves.

 Critics have noted that what proponents claim are symptoms of SPD are both broad and, in some cases, represent very common, and not necessarily abnormal or atypical, childhood characteristics.
 Where these traits become grounds for a diagnosis is generally in combination with other more specific symptoms or when the child gets old enough to explain that the reasons behind their behavior are specifically sensory.